Edit

 To use the evaluator library in Azure AI Foundry portal, go to your project's Evaluation page and select the Evaluator library tab.

-Screenshot of the page to select evaluators from the evaluator library.
+Screenshot that shows the page where you select evaluators from the evaluator library.

 • For performance and quality evaluators curated by Microsoft, you can view the annotation prompt on the details page.
-You can adapt these prompts to your own use case by changing the parameters or criteria according to your data and objectives in the Azure AI Evaluation SDK.
-For example, you can select Groundedness-Evaluator and check the Prompty file showing how we calculate the metric.
+You can adapt these prompts to your own use case.
+Change the parameters or criteria according to your data and objectives in the Azure AI Evaluation SDK.
+For example, you can select Groundedness-Evaluator and check the Prompty file that shows how we calculate the metric.

 • For risk and safety evaluators curated by Microsoft, you can see the definition of the metrics.
-For example, you can select the Self-Harm-Related-Content-Evaluator and learn what it means and how Microsoft determines the various severity levels for this safety metric.
+For example, you can select Self-Harm-Related-Content-Evaluator to learn what it means and understand how Microsoft determines severity levels.

 Learn more about how to evaluate your generative AI applications: